 Management should consider these issues periodically when evaluating operational resiliency.
 While the likelihood of occurrence can sometimes be a consideration, it is not as significant a factor in evaluating exposure to catastrophic events as the enterprise’s response readiness to those events.
 The question is not “Will it happen?”; it’s “What will we do if it does happen?”

 Key takeaway: These are the stakes.
-The key question is “What would happen to the organisation’s ability to execute its business model if any critical business service or function were taken away or altered in a significant way through either an operational failure or an unexpected catastrophic loss?”
+The key question is “What would happen to the organization’s ability to execute its business model if any critical business service or function were taken away or altered in a significant way through either an operational failure or an unexpected catastrophic loss?”
 Sooner or later, every company, no matter how proud its brand and reputation, faces a crisis.
 Will its response demonstrate world-class reaction or a state of unpreparedness that is out of step with its brand promise?

 How Should the Board Be Involved?